blorenzo10/coffee-shop-demo/README.md

 It's meant to be a complement to my Medium articles.

+# Roadmap
+Below is the list of future features I've planned to add to the project
+- [ ] TipKit
+- [ ] MapKit

 # What's included?
 Please Note that this is a live project.